 Radiator Cooling Fans

 Viscous Fans: The engine's crankshaft drives the viscous fan clutch.
 The typical viscous fan clutch contains silicon oil that may leak from the unit.
-They measure the viscosity in CST's or centistokes.
+They measure the viscosity in CSTs or centistokes.
 Check the unit for leaks around the seams and shaft.
 They also have a thermostatic spring that should be inspected.
-Check the spring by releasing it from its seat and measuring the distance between the spring and its retainer.
+Check the spring by releasing it from its seat and measuring the distance between it and its retainer.
 Always check for manufacturer's specifications and special procedures.
 A seized fan clutch makes a whirring noise because the clutch is locked, spinning the fan blades at engine speed at all times.

 Electric Fans: Electric fan blades are typically plastic.
 They wear and begin to crack.
 The PCM controls fan operation; it uses the signal from the ECT or engine coolant temperature sensor.
 This sensor senses the temperature of the engine's coolant and sends a variable voltage signal to the PCM.
 The PCM operates the fan motor through the engine's cooling fan relay.